 strictly speaking you are unlikely to be required to have the documents attested by a conveyancing solicitor.
 Ordinarily any notary public or qualified solicitor will be fine regardless of whether they are Rise Park based

 Having had my offer accepted I require leasehold conveyancing in Rise Park.
 Before I set the wheels in motion I require certainty as to the remaining lease term.

 If the lease is recorded at the land registry - and almost all are in Rise Park - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

 I have tried to negotiate informally with with my landlord to extend my lease without success.
 Can the Leasehold Valuation Tribunal adjudicate on such issues?
 Can you recommend a Rise Park conveyancing firm to help?

-Where there is a absentee landlord or if there is dispute about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the First-tier Tribunal (Property Chamber) to assess the sum to be paid.
+Where there is a absentee landlord or if there is disagreement about the premium for a lease extension, under the relevant legislation it is possible to make an application to the First-tier Tribunal (Property Chamber) to decide the premium.

-An example of a Lease Extension case for a Rise Park premises is Flat b 14 Kemble Road in May 2014.
+An example of a Lease Extension matter before the tribunal for a Rise Park residence is Flat b 14 Kemble Road in May 2014.
 The Tribunal assessed the value of the premium payable for the lease extension to be £9,761 This case related to 1 flat.